mayurpaunikar7/mayurpaunikar7/README.md

 </p>

 <h2 align="center">
-  Show some ❤️ by starring some of the repositories!
+  Show interest by starring some of the repositories!
 </h2>